Brendan Rodgers Player Props: Rockies vs. Diamondbacks

 Brendan Rodgers At The Plate

-- In five of nine games this season, Rodgers has had at least one hit, including one game with multiple hits.
+- This season, Rodgers has totaled at least one hit in six of 10 games (60.0%), and had multiple hits twice.

-- In nine games played this year, he has not hit a long ball.
+- He has not hit a long ball in his 10 games this season.

-- Rodgers has driven in a run twice this year, but just one in each of those games.
+- In three games this season, Rodgers has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.